brillout/parcel-ssr/readme.md

 # `@parcel-ssr`

-`@parcel-ssr` is a tiny yet powerful SSR tool based on Parcel v2.
+`@parcel-ssr` is an SSR tool based on Parcel v2.
+It's tiny yet powerful:

-- Tiny: it's only few hundreds LOCs.
+- Tiny &mdash;: only few hundreds LOCs.
 - Powerful:
   - It works with
     any view library (React, Vue, RNW, Svelte, etc.),